ayarvind/restaurant-backend/README.md

 This project is a RESTful API built using Node.js and Express, with MongoDB as the database and docker.
 The API allows users to register, log in, add restaurants, rate them, retrieve restaurants within a specific range, and update or delete restaurant details.
 The entire application is containerized using Docker.

+##Information
+the deployed service wll take minimum 50s to spin up after any inactivity.

 ## Table of Contents

 - [Installation](#installation)